 Variations

-To make it vegan, use almond milk instead of dairy milk, and margarine or olive oil instead of butter.
+- Vegan: Use almond milk instead of dairy milk and margarine or olive oil instead of butter.

 Storage